intelligentnode/docs/intellidocs/docs/python/chatbot/model-switching.md

 # Model switching

-Switching between models is straightforward, as Intelli framework decouples your business logic from the underlying model implementation, ensuring minimal code changes.
+Switching between models is straightforward, as intelli framework decouples your business logic from the underlying model implementation, ensuring minimal code changes.

 ### Example